Better Working World Data Challenge

 Life in its various forms – plants, trees, fungi, bugs, birds, animals and frogs – is biodiversity.
 Put simply, biodiversity refers to all the varied life on Earth.

 Biodiversity is under threat.
 It is estimated that every 20 minutes, an animal or plant species becomes extinct.

-Participants will use their technical skills, curiosity, and creativity to build models to locate biodiversity at scale.
+Participants used their technical skills, curiosity, and creativity to build computational models based on satellite imagery and locate biodiversity at scale.

-Specifically, they will look for frogs.
+Specifically, they looked for frogs.
 Frogs are a go-to for scientists wanting to find out more about the environmental health of a particular ecosystem.

-The challenge has multiple levels of difficulty and the option to participate as an individual or in teams of up to four people.
-To prepare participants can access curated learning from EY, Microsoft and DataCamp.
+The challenge had multiple levels of difficulty and the option to participate as an individual or in teams of up to four people.
+To prepare participants could access curated learning from EY, Microsoft and DataCamp.

-Learn more about the 2021 Better Working World Data Challenge awards.
+Learn more about the 2022 Better Working World Data Challenge Awards.